-Research shows that children learn best when they are afforded the freedom of movement, choice, and fresh air that the forest can provide.
-Forest Days helps schools respond to the research by offering meaning outdoor education as part of the regular school day...no matter the weather!
+Did you know that some elementary schools students learn outdoors once a week, or even every day?
+Research shows that children learn best when they have freedom of movement, choice, and fresh air that outdoor settings can provide.
+Programs like Forest Days help schools respond to the research by offering hands-on outdoor learning as part of the regular school day...no matter the weather!
 (Watch our Forest Days video to learn more.)

 Visit Instagram to see photos of Forest Days in action and complete an interest form to explore possibilities at your school.